Your browser version is no longer supported, so you may experience issues while using this site.

 Pro: Loyalty perks and discounts

 Insurers often provide multiple policy discounts and other perks.
-At AAMI, our customers also benefit from access to the AAMI Lucky Club.
-And if you opt to pay your insurance premium annually – then one month of cover is free!
+At AAMI, if you opt to pay your insurance premium annually – then one month of cover is free!

 Pro: Tax savings

 We all love a fat return at tax time.
 Customers that hold Income Protection Insurance outside of super can generally claim their insurance premiums as a tax deduction.

 Want to know more about the benefits of Income Protection?
 Explore AAMI Income Protection Insurance online, or give us a call on 1300 407 322.

 - Why do you and your family need life insurance?

 - What’s the difference between life insurance through super and life insurance through a provider?

 AAMI Life Insurance products issued by TAL Life Limited ABN 70 050 109 450 AFSL 237848 (TAL Life) which is part of the TAL Dai-ichi Life Australia Pty Limited ABN 97 150 070 483 group of companies.
 TAL Life products are marketed by Platform Ventures Pty Ltd ABN 35 626 745 177 (PV).
 PV is part of the Suncorp Group and an authorised representative of TAL Direct Pty Limited ABN 39 084 666 017, AFSL 243260.
 PV receives commission from TAL.
 TAL companies are not part of the Suncorp Group and use the AAMI brand (a Suncorp network brand) under licence.
 The information provided on AAMI Life Insurance products is general advice only and does not take into account your individual needs, objectives or financial situation.
 Before you decide to buy this product, read the Combined Product Disclosure Statement and Financial Services Guide.
 The Target Market Determination (TMD) for the product is available on our website.